juan-castro-net/dataset_ad/README.md

 The datasets have been obtained from:

 ## ADNI
-The Alzheimer's Disease Neuroimaging Initiative (ADNI) is a longitudinal multicenter study designed to develop clinical, imaging, genetic, and biochemical biomarkers for the early detection and tracking of Alzheimer's disease (AD) \cite{ADNI}.
+The Alzheimer's Disease Neuroimaging Initiative (ADNI) is a longitudinal multicenter study designed to develop clinical, imaging, genetic, and biochemical biomarkers for the early detection and tracking of Alzheimer's disease (AD) [ADNI](http://adni.loni.usc.edu).

 ## AIBL
 The Australian Imaging, Biomarker \& Lifestyle Flagship Study of Ageing (AIBL) is a study to discover which biomarkers, cognitive characteristics, and health and lifestyle factors determine the subsequent development of symptomatic Alzheimer’s Disease (AD) \cite{AIBL}.